yujinrobot/korus/README.md

 ### Note

 Most of the software here won't run without Yujin Robot's control software.
-Few things however are useable as is, e.g. view the robot model and MoveIt! demo.
+Few things however are useable as is, e.g. view the robot model and run the MoveIt! demo.